Doomedbubbles77/SSA-eAIP/docs/Aerodromes/South Africa/Lanseria (FALA)/aerodrome.md

 ## Transition Levels

-The following table should only be to determine the Transition Level for Port Elizabeth (FAPE).
+The following table should only be to determine the Transition Level for Lanseria (FALA).

 | QNH Range | TL |
 | :---------: | :---------: |